needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 #### MP4 and ProRes encoding not supported on Linux

 **Limitation:** The Movie Recorder doesn't support H.264 MP4 and ProRes QuickTime encoding on Linux.

-#### GIF Animation Recorder no longer available

-**Limitation:** This version of the Recorder no longer includes the GIF Animation Recorder, although it is still available in Recorder versions 2.5 and lower.

-**Workaround:** To produce a GIF animation, record your content with the [Image Sequence Recorder](RecorderImage.md) and then process the result through any external GIF animation software.

 #### Limited support of AA/TAA in AOVs